 Definition of resource hours

 The allocation on DiRAC systems is provided in resource hour units.
 There are different services providing different architectures and different types of resource per system.
 Please see the call guidance notes for a detailed description of the hardware resources available.
-Up to date information about the hardware resources will be available on the (https://dirac.ac.uk/our-services/).
+Up to date information about the hardware resources will be available on the DiRAC website.

 Resource hour units are defined as: